slatedocs/slate/source/includes/_apiv1.md

-address_extended | false | Second address of the business if there is one locality | false | City where the business is located region | false | State in which the business is located, should be 2 character abreviation postalcode | false | Postal code where the business is located, should be a minimum 5 digits tel | false | Telephone number of the business, should be 10 digits website | false | URL for the business, include http:// longitude | false | Longitude of the business location
+address_extended | false | Second address of the business if there is one locality | false | City where the business is located region | false | State in which the business is located, should be 2 character abreviation postcode | false | Postal code where the business is located, should be a minimum 5 digits tel | false | Telephone number of the business, should be 10 digits website | false | URL for the business, include http:// longitude | false | Longitude of the business location